Habitat and Biology

 Makes a tangled web, up to 30 cm in diameter, inside shelter locations.

 Relatively harmless; local reaction if any.
-Folk lore has it that the venom of this spider is extremely poisonous.
+Folk lore has it that the venom of this spider is extremely venomous.